JESSICA ELENA AQUINO

 Artist Statement

-Influenced by the oral history of her family’s arrival in the U.S from Mexico and Catholic upbringing, Aquino transforms found objects, family photographs, and cultural objects like cornhusks, into personal relics and mementos.
-Aquino’s process includes breaking and reassembling these objects to mirror the fragmented nature of cultural and familial memory.
-The act of collaging materials allows her to create abstract forms of memoir, portraiture, and nonlinear storytelling.
+Jessica Elena Aquino (she/they) is a multidisciplinary artist working in weaving, printmaking, sculpture, and installation to explore themes of migration, relationship to land, and ancestral knowledge.
+As a first-generation Mexican American and grandchild of basket weavers, Aquino is influenced by the oral histories of my family’s arrival in the U.S. from Mexico and their Catholic upbringing.
+They transform found objects, family photographs, and cornhusks into personal relics and mementos.
+Aquino's process involves breaking and reassembling these materials to mirror the fragmented nature of memory, creating abstract forms of memoir, portraiture, and nonlinear storytelling.

 Bio

 Jessica Elena Aquino is a multidisciplinary artist, educator, and horticulturist from Santa Ana, California, currently based in Brooklyn, NY.
 She holds a B.A. from Colgate University and an MFA from the Pennsylvania Academy of the Fine Arts.
-Her work has been exhibited at the Museum of Contemporary Art Arlington (VA), Urban Institute for Contemporary Arts (MI), Creative Alliance (MD), and Anna Zorina Gallery (NYC), among others.
+Her work has been exhibited at the Museum of Contemporary Art Arlington (VA), Urban Institute for Contemporary Arts (MI), Creative Alliance (MD), Anna Zorina Gallery (NYC), and NARS Foundation (NYC).

 © All Rights Reserved